yohgaki/php-csrf-protection/README.md

 http://127.0.0.1:8888/csrf_test.php

 First access will raise CSRF exception.
-Clieck "Return to page" and there are tokens.
+Press "Click here to return page" link and there are tokens.

 ## FAQ